file-format/Docs/en/3d/fbx.md

   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to know what is an FBX file and APIs that can create and open them.", "title" : "What is FBX file?",
-  "linktitle" : "FBX",
+  "description" : "Your file format guide to know what is an FBX file and APIs that can create and open them.", "title" : "FBX - FilmBox 3D File Format", "linktitle" : "FBX",
   "menu" : {
     "docs" : {